daisynyj/DataIntensive/project0.md

 Qubole is a Big Data as a Service (BDaas) Platform Running on Leading Cloud Offerings Like AWS.
 We Make Fast Data Analysis Super Simple for all Users.
 Benefits:
 Better Utilization
-An auto-scaling cluster, improved I/O optimization, faster queries and support for hybrid pricing °™ realize significant cost savings (as much as 50%-60% in total) while accomplishing tasks faster.
+An auto-scaling cluster, improved I/O optimization, faster queries and support for hybrid pricing ‚Äî realize significant cost savings (as much as 50%-60% in total) while accomplishing tasks faster.
 Instant Deployment
 Your Hadoop cluster is ready within minutes post signup, letting you focus on building sophisticated data pipelines, running queries, scheduling jobs and monetizing your big data.
 Easy to Use
-Provide your data analysts with an easy to use graphical interface, built-in connectors, and seamless, elastic cloud infrastructure°™tools that are so intuitive, anyone can use them.
+Provide your data analysts with an easy to use graphical interface, built-in connectors, and seamless, elastic cloud infrastructure‚Äîtools that are so intuitive, anyone can use them.
 Reference:
 http://www.qubole.com/features/